jornada-im/documentation/docs/jrn_metabase_admin.md

 Regular database backups and backup rotation should be scheduled on the server - probably with `cron`.
 There are some scripts in the `lter_metabase_utils` repository that are based on [these](https://wiki.postgresql.org/wiki/Automated_Backup_on_Linux).

+## Copy development JRN Metabase to production

+There are 2 versions of JRN metabase - a development copy called `jrn_metabase_dev` and the production version (`jrn_metabase`).
+Periodically, when the development database is well tested and stable, it should be copied to the production version.
+There are different ways to do this, the easiest of which is probably to delete `jrn_metabase`, create a new, empty database with that name, and then restore it with a nightly backup of `jrn_metabase_dev`.

+On the host shell:

+    dropdb jrn_metabase

+In psql:

+    CREATE DATABASE jrn_metabase;

+On the host shell:

+    psql -U <username> -d jrn_metabase -f /home/backups/postgresql/2021-04-06-daily/jrn_metabase_dev.sql

+The nightly backup will need to be unzipped first.
+It is also possible do it all in psql with something like:

+    DROP DATABASE jrn_metabase;
+    CREATE DATABASE jrn_metabase WITH TEMPLATE jrn_metabase_dev;

 ## Migrate a database to a new host

 To copy the database to a new host the basic steps are to dump the database to an SQL file using the `pg_dump` utility (see above), then copy this file to the new host and restore with: